 Potential Career Paths in Public Health

 In essence, the higher the degree of pursuit, the more specialized education in public health may become.
 A highly specialized degree program can influence which sector of employment the graduate is most appropriately suited for, as well as how much salary can be earned.
+You may consider viewing our comprehensive guide to what you can do with a public health degree.

-Salary for Public Health Personnel
+Salary Outlook in Public Health Careers

 There are many variables included in determination of salary for a given field of work or role within the field.
 Those considerations include level of education, geography of employment, sector of employment, occupational responsibility or management level, economy and other factors.